datnguyenzzz/semantic-grep/README.md

    * **Privacy**: Codebase search segments are loaded dynamically on the fly from the local disk to preserve privacy.

 2. **`search_call_graph`**:
-   * **Explore Call Chains**: Analyzes Go AST (Abstract Syntax Tree) recursively on demand to build and explore the sequential call graph of a function (both callers and callees) with custom depth.
+   * **Explore Call Chains**: Analyzes AST (Abstract Syntax Tree) recursively on demand to build and explore the sequential call graph of a function (both callers and callees) with custom depth.
    * **Workflow Integration**: The agent first uses `search_memory` to locate the target function name and LOC (line range) inside this repository, then uses `search_call_graph` to expand further and traverse the call chain (caller: who calls this, callee: what does this call, or both).

 ---